r1chardnguy3n/Recipe-App/README.md

 # Recipe-App
-Recipe App built with Angular and Asp.NET API
+A recipe management system built with Angular and Asp.NET API